top of page

 Lectio group.jpg

-We meet in St Scholastica which you can reach by clicking below.
+We meet in St Scholastica, one of our Zoom rooms, which you can reach by clicking below.

 We look forward to meeting you!